BROADSoftware/jdchtable/README.md

 Will remove all object created by our previous example.

 > Note, as a security, no cascading deletion from namespace to table will be performed.
 Deletion of a namespace can only be effective if all hosted table are explicitly deleted.

 ***
+## Kerberos secured cluster

+In the case your Hadoop cluster is protected by Kerberos, you have two methods to provide authentication.

+* Using the `--principal` and `--keytab` parameters.

+* Issue a `kinit` command before launching jdchtable.
+(You then can check your ticket with the `klist` command).

+In both case, the operation will be performed on behalf of the owner of the ticket.
+Ensure this user has got sufficient access privileges on HBase.

+***
 ## Ansible integration